Last changed 1 day ago.

 "Love" in Loving Relationships

-Kindness, generosity, respect, honesty, loyalty, caring, acceptance, comfort are just some of the common characteristics of love; and when you live your life following those attributes, you are more likely to experience emotions such as confidence, peace, happiness, joy and gratitude.
-A Course in Miracles simplifies emotions to make a clear statement.
-It says "you have but two emotions, love and fear."
+Kindness, generosity, respect, honesty, loyalty, caring, acceptance, empathy, comfort are just some of the common characteristics of love; and when you live your life following those attributes, you are more likely to experience emotions such as confidence, peace, happiness, joy and gratitude.
+See also Love.

 When it comes to relationships, there are different kinds of loving relationships; and the word "love" can have different connotations.
 Wikipedia lists Greek words for love.
 (See also: The Four Loves).
 This page attempts to provide both some depth as well as clarity on the different types of love, their attributes, and which attributes generally seem to be common to all types of love.